 WHY MICE?

-Substantial advances have been made in the past decade in implementing an ecosystem approach to fisheries, but there remain gaps in the toolbox of approaches needed to address the complex science and management issues (Fig. 1).
+Substantial advances have been made in the last two decades in implementing an ecosystem approach to fisheries, but there remain gaps in the toolbox of approaches needed to address the complex science and management issues (Fig. 1).

 These include methods for simultaneously assessing the status of both fisheries and other non-targeted species, including those of high conservation concern, and evaluating the trade-offs among management plans aimed at addressing conflicting objectives.
 There is a need for models of intermediate complexity that draw on the rigorous quantitative and statistical methodology of stock assessment approaches and extend this to representation of multiple co-existing species and stressors in an ecosystem.